Carlton Fisk: Last years in Boston

 Fisk was among the top offensive catchers in the American League in his eight full seasons with the Boston Red Sox.
 His best year in Boston was in 1977, when he hit .315 with 26 home runs and 102 runs batted in.

 Facing the rival New York Yankees in the 1978 AL East Playoff, Fisk went 1-for-3 with a single in Boston's 5–4 loss to the Yankees.
 Some fans attributed Boston's 1978 loss to a rib injury sustained by Fisk.
 The same injury left Fisk on the sidelines for several games during the 1979 season, a year in which his primary position was designated hitter.

 Fisk was reportedly among a group of several Red Sox players who lobbied Boston management for players to be paid what they deserved, which made him none too popular with Haywood Sullivan, the Boston general manager.
 When Fisk's contract expired at the end of the 1980 season, Sullivan in fact mailed him a new contract, but put it in the mail one day after the contractual deadline.
-As a result, Fisk was technically a free agent and he signed a $3.5 million deal with the Chicago White Sox, beginning with the 1981 season.
+As a result, Fisk became a free agent.
 In 11 years with the Boston Red Sox, Fisk was selected to seven All-Star games, and batted .284 with 161 home runs and 568 RBI.
 He nearly had more RBIs than strikeouts, striking out only 588 times in 4353 plate appearances with the Red Sox, with an OBP of .356.